 o France – Any of the Tartes / Grand Marnier Slush

 o United Kingdom – Fish & Chips / Black & Tan

 o Canada – Maple Popcorn / La Fin du Monde

 9. Plan For Transportation Time

 It can take a lot longer than you think to get buses, shuttles, walking, waiting, traffic and even getting ready with a large group.
-Plan ahead and schedule around having extra wait time.
+Plan ahead and schedule in extra wait time.
 I would suggest you arrange for the early riser in your group to make sure everyone is awake and getting ready over an hour before you are supposed to be somewhere.
 The last thing you want during a bachelorette party is missing your fast passes or reservations.

 10. Don’t Forget the Dueling Piano Bar

 Disney has a hidden secret, well it’s really not a secret, but not enough people know about it.
 If you have ever stayed on the Disney Boardwalk you are probably well aware there are multiple restaurants, an ESPN Club and a wonderful Dueling Piano Bar, Jellyrolls within a short walk from the Epcot World Showcase gates.
 The piano bar can be hit or miss, but it’s always a good time on a Saturday night.
 Slightly overpriced and heavy poured drinks, this bar is your classic dueling piano bar that bachelor and bachelorette parties have always loved.
 The piano bar is the perfect spot to end a Saturday night during a bachelorette party, The musicians are sure to have your group singing along to your favorite songs at the tops of your lungs.
 Tip: If you stay until the last song, they may even take a photo with you on stage!

 Our Bachelorette Party Weekend Itinerary